bryanedler8/CST8913/lab6/lab6.md

 The Basics

-When we look at the three major cloud providers - Amazon Web Services (AWS), Microsoft Azure, and Google Cloud - they all offer pretty much the same types of services, but with different names and some unique strengths.
+When we look at the three major cloud providers - Amazon Web Services (AWS), Microsoft Azure, and Google Cloud, they all offer pretty much the same types of services, but with different names and some unique strengths.

 How They're Similar